Skip to content

 Tool System

 Tools are functions that Iris calls to gather information.
-Built on the Rig framework, they provide structured, type-safe interfaces for code analysis and Git operations.
+Built on rig-core 0.37 (imported as rig), they provide structured, type-safe interfaces for code analysis and Git operations.

 Location: src/agents/tools/